 Ratings and Listings

-BOC became the No:1 brand in the country for the fifth consecutive year with a Brand value of Rs: 24.15 billion in the year 2013.
+BOC became the No:1 brand in the country for the seventh consecutive year with a Brand value of Rs: 38.0 billion in the year 2015.
 M/s Fitch Ratings Lanka Ltd has upgraded BOC's outlook to positive from stable and simultaneously affirmed its National Long Term rating at AA(lka), reflecting Bank’s strong financial profile in terms of capital base, profitability and assets quality.
 The Debt securities ofBank of Ceylon were listed in the Main Board of Colombo Stock Exchange (CSE) from 19 December 2008 .

 In attracting and maintaining public confidence in the institution especially because it is a Government-owned enterprise and the pivotal and dominant role of the Bank in the Sri Lankan economy carrying substantial influence and leadership over many matters of policy and practice, Bank of Ceylon pursues a strategy of being in line with best practices in respect of Corporate Governance.
 Bank complied with laws and regulations on Corporate Governance as the critical success factor of a sound control environment and improved operational efficiency and enhanced the brand image.